mediocre/electricity/README.md

 - **HTTP Headers:** Electricity sets proper `Cache-Control`, `ETag`, `Expires`, and `Last-Modified` headers to help avoid unnecessary HTTP requests on subsequent page views.
 - **Minification of JavaScript and CSS:** Electricity minifies JavaScript and CSS files in order to improve response time by reducing file sizes.
 - **Gzip:** Electricity gzips many content types (CSS, HTML, JavaScript, JSON, plaintext, XML) to reduce response sizes.
 - **Snockets:** Electricity supports Snockets (A JavaScript concatenation tool for Node.js inspired by Sprockets).
-Using Snockets combines multiple JavaScript files into a single JavaScript file which helps minimize HTTP requests.
+You can use Snockets to combine multiple JavaScript files into a single JavaScript file which helps minimize HTTP requests.
 - **Sass:** Electricity supports Sass (Syntactically Awesome Style Sheets).
 Among other features, Sass can be used to combine multiple CSS files into a single CSS file which helps minimize HTTP requests.
 - **CDN Hostname:** If you're using a CDN (Content Delivery Network) that supports a custom origin (like Amazon CloudFront) you can specify the hostname you'd like Electricity to use when generating URLs.
 - **Watch:** Electricity watches for changes to your static files and automatically serves the latest content without the need to restart your web server (useful during development).
 Electricity also understands Sass and Snockets dependency graphs to ensure the parent file contents are updated if a child file has been modified.